ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ![](img/ssr-winner-badge.jpeg "SSR winner badge")

-*The winner may ask for equivalential prizes, such as osu!supporter tag, and or gift cards; however this needs to be discussed with organiser due to taxes in factor.
+*The winner may ask for equivalent prizes, such as osu!supporter tag, and/or gift cards; however this needs to be discussed with the organisers due to taxes in factor.
 Prize pool was provided by ::{ flag=VN }:: [Lott](https://osu.ppy.sh/users/13821222).*

 ## Organisation